Key Findings

 Circle graphic with 3.6X overlayed.

-Climate change is making the job of cleaning up the air more difficult.
+A changing climate is making the job of cleaning up the air more difficult

-In “State of the Air” 2024, the metropolitan areas that ranked worst in the country for each of the three pollutant measures were unchanged from last year’s report.
-Bakersfield, California topped the list for worst short-term particle pollution again this year.
-Bakersfield also continued as the metropolitan area with the worst level of year-round particle pollution for the 5th year in a row.
-Los Angeles remains the city with the worst ozone pollution in the nation, as it has been in 24 of the 25 years of reporting in “State of the Air”– even though city residents are exposed to unhealthy levels of ozone an average of 55 days a year fewer than now than they were in 2000.
+In “State of the Air” 2025, the metropolitan areas that ranked worst in the country for each of the three pollutant measures are unchanged from last year’s report.
+Bakersfield, California tops the list for worst short-term particle pollution for the third straight year.
+Bakersfield also continues to be the metropolitan area with the worst level of year-round particle pollution for the 6th year in a row.
+Los Angeles is the city with the worst ozone pollution in the nation, as it has been in 25 of the 26 years of reporting in “State of the Air”– although city residents are exposed to 77 fewer days each year, or two and a half months’ worth, with unhealthy levels of ozone, on average, than they were in 2000.

 More Findings